stejackson94/static-site/README.md

 # Various Static Sites

 ## Personal-Site
 This will host my personal website, including CV.
-THIS IS A WORKING IN PROGRESS.

 ## Wedding-Site
 This will host our wedding website